sjgknight/creds-hugo-research-group/content/authors/soli-le-masurier/_index.md

 user_groups:
   - Associate Member
 ---
 I currently work designing digital, virtual and blended learning experiences.
 I've spent several years at a global professional services firm where digital learning was built in authoring tools and delivered via a custom-built LXP to thousands of employees each year.

-My previous professional experience in chemical engineering and then science research helps me understand and respond to challenges using evidence-informed and data-driven approaches.
-Additionally, my interest in digital user experience also informs the development of my solutions.
+Previously I studied and worked in chemical engineering and then science research during which I found my passion for higher education teaching and learning.
+Additionally, I have a great interest in using my own digital user experience to consider new ways of designing digital learning.
 I currently teach in the UTS Master of Education (Learning and Leadership) with a focus on digital learning and research practices.